damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/README.md

 }
 ```

+Afterwards I checked and could see that my images sucessfully pushed to DockerHub ([SCREENSHOT11](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT11.png)).

-### 9. Prepare Jenkinsfile - Check and deploy blue deployment
+### 10. Prepare Jenkinsfile - Check and deploy blue deployment

 Now, we are ready to deploy our application to AWS EKS.
-Firstly, I check if the cluster is up and running:
+Firstly, I check if the cluster is up and running ([SCREENSHOT12](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT12.png)):

 ```
 stage('Check if EKS clusters are running') {